Artist Residency: PennDesign

 The Artist Residency program was initiated in 2014 to foster creative responses to Manitoga that invoke Russel Wright's legacy of creative experimentation and celebration of place.

 On view with Tour Participation June 2 - November 13

 Member's Opening Celebration Saturday, June 10, 5-7pm

-Master of Architecture Students at the University of Pennsylvania School of Design will design and build a full-scale, site-specific pavilion at Manitoga inspired by Russel Wright's design legacy.
+Master of Architecture Students at the University of Pennsylvania School of Design designed and will build a full-scale, site-specific pavilion at Manitoga inspired by Russel Wright's design legacy.

 "We are thrilled that Manitoga's 2017 Artist Residency Program brings together a new generation of designers with a mid-century design icon," says Executive Director Allison Cross.
 "In his experimental home and landscape, Wright celebrated material innovation, good design, and harmony with nature.
 The striking creativity shown by the student work is an inspiring tribute to his legacy."